 Learn how to by…

-• Discussing and analysing with expert colleagues how to support younger pupils to become fluent readers and to write fluently and legibly.
+• Discussing and analyzing with expert colleagues how to support younger pupils to become fluent readers and to write fluently and legibly.

-• Receiving clear, consistent and effective mentoring in how to model reading comprehension by asking questions, making predictions, and summarising when reading.
+• Receiving clear, consistent and effective mentoring in how to model reading comprehension by asking questions, making predictions, and summarizing when reading.

 • Receiving clear, consistent and effective mentoring in how to promote reading for pleasure (e.g. by using a range of whole class reading approaches and regularly reading high-quality texts to children).

-• Discussing and analysing with expert colleagues how to teach different forms of writing by modelling, planning, drafting and editing.
+• Discussing and analyzing with expert colleagues how to teach different forms of writing by modelling, planning, drafting and editing.

 Key phrases for me here are the “expert colleagues” and “effective mentoring”.

 Standards only really improve if people share and collaborate to ensure mutual success; just as we as teachers model best practice in our classrooms so must we as teacher educators model the highest standards of pedagogy.

 We also see herein the repetition of the word ‘model’ – students need to be shown the process of literacy; they need to hear the words being used in correct (and incorrect) contexts, they need to have explained to them why choices have been made, they need to see good writing and Oracy modeled and developed over time.

 They need to be told stories that help them align concepts with understanding and where vocabulary is championed and celebrated.

 Teaching Literacy Across From Early Years to Secondary